Baruch College

-Baruch College (officially the Bernard M. Baruch College) is a public college in New York City.
+Baruch College (officially the Bernard M. Baruch College) is a public college in Manhattan, New York, United States.
 It is a constituent college of the City University of New York system.
 Named for financier and statesman Bernard M. Baruch, the college operates undergraduate and postgraduate programs through the Zicklin School of Business, the Weissman School of Arts and Sciences, and the Marxe School of Public and International Affairs.